 4. Inspire teachers and promote interest in STEM subjects across the teaching Community.

 Keep up to date with Yateley Schools progress in the Schools Build-a-Plane challenge!

 Keep up to date with Marling School's progress in the Schools Build-a-Plane challenge!

 There were six schools involved in the SBAP Challenge.
-Currently three schools: Yateley, Marling and Ercall Wood Technology College and Ernesford Grange Community Academy have completed the project and the planes have been sold with money reinvested in the project, please see the the following link for further information: http://aerosociety.com/News/Society-News/3947/GSBAP-and-GYTLY-have-been-sold.
+Currently three schools: Yateley, Marling and Ercall Wood Technology College and Ernesford Grange Community Academy have completed the project and the planes have been sold with money reinvested in the project.

-There are now four projects underway: Bridge Learning Campus, Ercall Wood, North East Wolverhampton Academy and Ernesford Grange.
+There are now three projects underway: Bridge Learning Campus, North East Wolverhampton Academy and Ernesford Grange.
 There will be regular updates of the schools’ progress and for further information please click onto the schools’ names above.

 The schools have been involved in numerous events to promote their successes including the Farnborough Air Show, The Cosford Air Show, RIAT, Big Bang Science and Engineering Fair, as well as running their own events for the local community.
 This we hope will develop not only their STEM knowledge and skills but the SBAP Challenge will have given them a wide array of skills not only in terms of future employment but soft skills that employers are also actively seeking such as teamwork, communication and project management.